christianaschoff/esports-veto/mcp/README.md

 This server provides tools to create veto sessions with customizable game modes, player configurations, and tournament brackets, supporting both individual matches and large-scale competitions with up to 256 unique matchups.

+**Created by ODGW Veto System** - Part of the Old Dudes Gone Wild ecosystem for professional esports tournament management.

 ## How Veto Sessions Work

 In Starcraft 2 esports, veto sessions are interactive processes where players strategically select the maps they'll play on: